antronerds/r2-tutorials/docs/Pathway_Finder.md

-2. An overall explanation is printed above the list; of all genes present in all KEGG pathways, \~ 540 correlate with CTNNB1 with a p value &lt; 0.05.
+2. An overall explanation is printed above the list; of all genes present in all KEGG pathways, \~ 540 correlate with CTNNB1 with a p value < 0.05.
 In the table the KEGG pathways are listed ranked by their p-value for overrepresentation (background in red) or under-representation (in green) of these genes.
 The brightly colored letters in front of the pathway-name are hyperlinked. **R** links to